 The most meaningful benefits of TRT for erection quality show up as reliability, not hype.
 If testosterone is a limiting factor, treatment may support libido, responsiveness, and the physiology that helps erections feel more dependable.
 If testosterone is not the main driver, the same evaluation can point you toward the real bottleneck, whether that is vascular health, sleep disruption, medication effects, or stress physiology.

-At AgeRejuvenation, male hormone optimization is approached with medical oversight, clear metrics, and follow-up that fits real schedules across Tampa Bay and Central Florida.
-If you want a next step that is structured and clinically grounded, schedule an appointment and start with an evaluation that turns symptoms into measurable decisions.
+At AgeRejuvenation, hormone optimization is approached with medical oversight, clear metrics, and follow-up that fits real schedules across Tampa Bay and Central Florida.
+If you want a next step that is structured and clinically grounded, start with an evaluation that turns symptoms into measurable decisions.